hack101/lesson5/README.md

 ```

 Let's say we want to count the number of characters in the textbox.
 We could, of course, click submit, and look at the text content on the server, count the characters, and send back a rerendered page with the number of characters, but that's clunky and requires reloading the page everytime.
 We want to do this live.

+(Sidenote: To see why we want to avoid server-side processing whenever we can , imagine your server is sitting in an Amazon data center in Oregon, and your user is on the other side of the world in Thialand.
+The distance between Oregon and Thailand is 7546 miles, and the speed of light is about 186,000 mles per second.
+Even if we send messages at the speed of light, it will take us 7546 / 186000 ≈ 40 miliseconds to trasmit one single message.
+One HTTP request response cycle requires the exchange of at least 4 messages (at least tcp - tcp-ack - tcp - tcp-ack, but in practice probably more).
+So even at speed of light, we will need 160 miliseconds to complete the exchange.
+Now trans-pacific messages are most certainly _NOT_ exchanged at the speed of light, and even if we generously assume that we can exchange messages at half the speed of light, we're looking at a 320 milisecond delay.
+This means you can only update the count about 3 times a second.
+The average person types more than three characters per second, and she will most certainly notice the lag.

+We only looked at data exchange speed, but what about server load?
+If you 10,000 users typing at any given second, and you wish to update the count for all of them 3 times per second, you need to process 30,000 requests per second.
+This is not an easy task - you can of course do it with ingenious load-balancing amongst lots of different servers, but it will cost you a fortune to provide this service.)

 First order of business: Let's add another div on top.
 ```html